 Travel through our museum to explore the extraordinary stories of communities based on northern soil and sea.

-Wolf is a short film by artists Dalziel + Scullion.
-The film is a creative synthesis of the spoken word, images and music, addressing ideas about co-existence and loss, it is based around the story of the last wolf in Sutherland that is said to have been killed by hunter Polson on or around 1700.
+The short film “Wolf” by artists Dalziel + Scullion is a creative synthesis of the spoken word, images and music, addressing ideas about co-existence and loss.
+It is based around the story of the last wolf in Sutherland, who was killed by a hunter named Polson in around 1700, according to local folklore.

-The narrative of the film is written by Robin LLoyd-Jones and touches on ideas about migration, land use, religion and ecology.
+The film narrative is written by Robin Lloyd-Jones and touches on ideas about migration, land use, religion and ecology.
 There are long parts of the film where there are no words, only images and the haunting sound of Aidan O’Rourke’s music played on looped solo fiddle.

-Wolf examines our failure to co-exist with large predators whose absence have had a fundamental impact on the ecology of the Scottish landscape.
+Wolf examines our failure to co-exist with large predators, whose absence has had a fundamental impact on the ecology of the Scottish landscape.
 It suggest that the wolf’s absence from our landscape is also symbolic of our overall detachment from nature, which is reflected in a spiritual and psychological yearning we carry within us.

-The Smiddy in Helmsdale closed during the 1950’s and the last blacksmith in the village was known as Blackie.
-The Smiddy was a meeting place: people from the outlying parishes of Navidale, Loth, Gartymore and West Helmsdale would meet and exchange news and gossip while having their horses shod, leaving a piece of farm machinery to be repaired or even getting their hair cut or a tooth pulled!
+The objects and tools on display were formerly housed in an old blacksmith’s workshop in Helmsdale, that closed during the 1950s.
+The village had several “smiddys” that provided making and repairing services for the flourishing fishing industry and crofting community.
+The local smiddy was a meeting place and people from the outlying parishes of Navidale, Loth, Gartymore and West Helmsdale would gather and exchange news and gossip while having their horses shod, leaving a piece of farm machinery to be repaired or even getting their hair cut or a tooth pulled!

 Gartymore Croft House